 4. Mindfulness Meditation

-Defined as training the mind to “rest in the present moment.”
-(1) One way this can be useful is in helping to reduce fearful and catastrophic thinking.
+Defined as “training the mind to rest in the present moment”.
+(1) One way this can be useful is in reducing one’s fearful and catastrophic thinking.
 In this podcast, Dr. Beverly E. Thorn discusses the importance of using cognitive-behavioral therapy and mindfulness-based interventions in clinical practice.
-The area of mindfulness will continue to influence the psychosocial aspects of pain care as it not only has applications for pain coping but also for practitioner burnout.
+Mindfulness will likely become more prevalent in psychosocial pain care, as it not only has applications for pain coping, but also for practitioner burnout.

 5. Problem Solving

-Patients with chronic pain can be prone to negative or fatalistic thinking, which increases stress and feeds into the cycle of fatigue and subsequent pain.
-Physiotherapists can help their patients to identify problems and, together with their client, devise viable and more positive solutions.
-One overlooked place to begin even before problem-solving is the clarification of patient values.
-Acceptance and Commitment therapy provides a wonderful framework for values work that can get your patient’s feet moving in the right direction toward activities that are important to them.
+Patients with chronic pain can be prone to negative or fatalistic thinking, increasing stress and feeding into the cycle of fatigue and subsequent pain.
+Physiotherapists can help their patients to identify cognitive problems before devising a viable and positive solution.
+One often overlooked first step is to clarify the patient’s values.
+Acceptance and Commitment therapy provides a wonderful framework for “values work” that can get your patient’s feet moving in the right direction toward activities that are important to them.

 6. Pleasant Activity Scheduling

-Pleasant activities motivate patients by helping them to maintain social connections and keep a positive attitude.
-PTs can and should emphasize the importance of making commitments to enjoyable activities and following through with them, even if that means setting a goal to do so in the future.Pleasant activities motivate patients by helping them to maintain social connections and keep a positive attitude Click To Tweet
+Pleasant activities motivate patients by encouraging them to maintain social connections and a positive attitude.
+PTs can (and should) emphasize the importance of making commitments to enjoyable activities and following through with them, even if that means setting a goal to do so in the future.Pleasant activities motivate patients by helping them to maintain social connections and keep a positive attitude Click To Tweet

 Clients who pace themselves based on how they feel risk the potential of overdoing an activity.
-Time-based pacing, where the patient learns to stop an activity 10%-20% before their pain threshold, is the preferred approach in planning activities, as it helps to avoid this yo-yo cycle.
+Time-based pacing, where the patient learns to stop an activity 10%-20% before their pain threshold, is the preferred approach in activity planning, as it helps patients to avoid this yo-yo cycle.

 Clinical practice guidelines have shown that exercise is an essential component of any chronic pain management program.
 (6).
-A skilled PT can prescribe conditioning exercises specific to their clients’ pain concerns and can recommend low impact exercises, such as yoga and tai chi, as appropriate.
-An exercise prescription can also be graded to help with exposure to movements or activities that increase fear and avoidance.
+A skilled PT can prescribe conditioning exercises specific to their clients’ pain concerns, recommending low impact exercises, such as yoga and tai chi, as appropriate.
+An exercise prescription can also be issued to promote movements or activities that increase fear and avoidance.

 9. Cognitive Restructuring

 Teaching patients how to use calming “self-statements” to redirect negative and fearful thinking can greatly reduce stress.
-One example might be reminding a patient that a current pain episode is a result of overdoing it the day before and that they overdid it because they were feeling good.
+One example might be reminding a patient that a current pain episode is the result of overdoing it the day before, and that they overdid it because they were feeling good.
 Cognitive restructuring can offer patients a fresh and more empowering perspective.

-Cognitive behavioral skills can overlap pain coping skills, both are an important part of any pain care program.
-Below are a sampling of pain coping skills and cognitive-behavioral skills you can use in pain care:
+Cognitive behavioral skills can overlap pain coping skills, both of which are an important part of any pain care program.
+Below is a sampling of pain coping skills and cognitive-behavioral skills you can use in pain care: